 Where to Stay in Chicago First Time: Best Areas

-Chicago is a safe city for tourists to visit, but as in any big city, you should take common sense and be aware of surrouding.
-You should void dangerous neighborhoods like West Garfield Park, East Garfield Park, Englewood, and Washington Park.
+Chicago is generally safe city for tourists, but as in any big city, you should always take common sense and be aware of surrouding.
+It is to avoid West Garfield Park, East Garfield Park, Englewood, and Washington Park.

-The Loop, Lincoln Park, Lakeview, and River North are some of the safest neighborhoods in Chicago for tourist because they are well-lit, well-populated, and heavily policed area of Chicago.
+The Loop, Lincoln Park, Lakeview, and River North are some of the safest neighborhoods in Chicago for tourist.
+They are well-lit, well-populated, and heavily policed areas of Chicago.

-The Chicago Loop is the best place to stay in Chicago for the first time due to its proximity to the city’s top attractions and many choices in accommodations.
-If you stay here, you will be located in the heart of the city, within walking distance to the top sighs, as well as many bars, restaurants, and shops.
+The Chicago Loop, without a doubt, is the best area to stay in Chicago for first-timers due to its central location and proximity to major attractions.
+If you stay here, you will be located in the heart of the city, within walking distance to the top sighs, bars, restaurants, and shops.

-Meanwhile, the Magnificent Mile is a great place to do shopping because it’s lined with huge brand names and high-end stores.
-Alternatively, River North is best for nightlife with to a wide variety of restaurants, bars, and music venues offering food, culture, and entertainment from around the world.
+The Magnificent Mile is the best place to do shopping, packed with huge brand names and high-end stores.
+River North is the best base for nightlife, offering a wide variety of restaurants, bars, and music venues with food, culture, and entertainment from around the world.

 💖 Best Area for first-timers:Chicago Loop